 4 Tips for Feeling Powerful at Job Interviews

 If you want to perform to your maximum at interview and leave the best impression, you’ll need to deploy strategies that actively boost your confidence.
 Research shows that confident candidates have an advantage over less-confident candidates in interview settings.
 The study in question asked one group of participants to write about a previous experience in which they had a lot of power and another group to write about a previous experience in which they lacked power.
 Candidates from each group were put into mock interview situations, and the candidates from the group that wrote about having power were seen as more persuasive.
-The behavior of these “powerful” candidates increased their likelihood of acceptance by 162 percent against the “non-powerful” candidates and by 81 percent against the baseline.
+The behavior of these “powerful” candidates increased their likelihood of acceptance by 162 percent against the “non-powerful” candidates and by 81 percent against the jobs report baseline.

 So, given that feeling confident and powerful in interviews will help maximize your performance and attractiveness to interviewers, I’ve decided to share four simple tips to help you feel powerful at job interviews.